 In addition to Basic coverage, you may elect to purchase one of eight levels of Voluntary Term Life Insurance at your expense.
-When you are first eligible for benefits, you may elect the 1 times your pay level of coverage without providing proof of good health.
+When you are first eligible for benefits, you may elect the lowest level of coverage (1 times your pay) without providing proof of good health.
 You must submit a Statement of Health if you wish to elect a higher level of coverage (2 times your pay to 8 times your pay).
+This means that as a new employee you can elect any level of coverage with a Statement of Health.